 Cataracts typically occur more frequently in older adults, however, there are many other factors such as family history, diabetes, long-term UV exposure, eye injury or certain medications like steroids that can contribute to cataracts.

 - Decreased night vision and sensitivity to headlight glare

 When a cataract first develops, vision aids like contacts or glasses may help improve your vision.
 Once the cataract begins to interfere with daily tasks such as reading and driving, cataract surgery is the only viable treatment option.

 Cataract surgery is an outpatient procedure and requires little downtime.
 With proper rest and avoidance of any strenuous activities such as heavy lifting, recovery is usually just a matter of days and most patients experience only minor discomfort.
-You will be required to wear an eye shield following the procedure and will need to use eye drops as instructed by Dr. Rosenbaum.
+You will be required to wear an eye shield following the procedure and will need to use eye drops as instructed by Our Doctors.
 Several follow up appointments will be required to ensure the eye is healing properly and initial results are sustained.

 An eye exam is the best way to determine if you have a cataract.
 If you are experiencing any symptoms of cataracts, contact Rosenbaum Eye & Laser Center today at 517-393-2020 or rosenbaumeye.com to schedule a consultation.